RoboCup-SSL/ssl-hardware-challenge-tool/README.md

 - **challenge_number**: is the **id** of the challenge, must be between 1 and 5.

 **NOTE**: Challenge N⁰ 5 is the Technical Challenge - Ball Placement.

+**NOTE**: In case there is too much noise in your camera setup, you can enable TIGERs AutoRef detection by passing the argument **-A 1**.

 Example: